JoshuaSloan/foundational-concepts-in-cybersecurity-joshsloan/Concepts 3-7-8-9/README.md

 In the non-example, every operation shows you EXACTLY how this is done using two stacks.
 It is no longer a single SuperStack performing a task, but just two seprate stacks doing their own thing in a way that can achieve the intended functionality.

 ![alt text](https://github.com/UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-joshsloan/blob/master/Concepts%203-7-8-9/abstraction.jpg)

+_This illustrates the concept of abstraction because it is a bunch of separate pieces that each perform their own separate task well, coming together to create a complete working piece.
+As this pertains to the example, the SuperStack is one of these pieces, capable of performing the necessary data operations (push, pop and min) very well, but not being able to do anything else besides this._

 # Data Hiding: